multiversx/mx-docs/README.md

 - open a `pull request` from your branch to `development` branch.
 - wait for MultiversX members to review your pull request.

 Once approved, the pull request will be merged into the `development` branch.
-From time to time (and depending on the emergency of the changes) we will merge the `development` branch into `master` branch.
+From time to time (and depending on the emergency of the changes) we will merge the `development` branch into `master` branch. test

 ## **Thank you!**